Poofy1/java-txt-compression/README.md

 ## Description

-This program can encode and decode a txt file using a Huffman tree.
+This program can perform lossless encode and decode of a txt file using a Huffman tree.
 Currently only supports .txt input file with UTF-8 charector codes between 0-128.

 ### Executing program